-Boats with engines larger than 120 kW (163 Hp), are equipped with a permanent fire extinguisher in the engine room.
+Boat with engine(s) larger than 120 kW (163 Hp) is equipped with a permanent fire extinguisher in the engine room.

-Picture 4: Automatic fire extinguishing system (1) in the Engine room with visible volume level indicator (2)
+Picture 4: Automatic fire extinguishing system in the engine room (1), fire extinguisher volume level (2)

 The fire extinguisher in the engine room automatically discharges by temperatures over 74° C. Indicator by the helmsman's position informs if the extinguisher has been discharged.
 When automatic discharge of the content happens, the engine stops automatically!